 The course is based on a personal injury and clinical negligence trial.It is designed to provide in-depth, demonstration-based instruction of trial advocacy techniques through performance, critique and video review.
 The Advanced Trial Advocacy Program is a one-week continuing legal education training seminar held at the Levin College of Law every May, since 1991, and is sponsored by the Florida Bar.
 Each year four junior practitioners from the South Eastern Circuit and one Silk (as faculty), participate and share their views of the English and American systems of justice.

 The role of the Silk is to take part as a member of the faculty, give extensive feedback to participants and take part in a single advocacy exercise.
 Papers will be provided in advance.
 There are several course dinners and contributions from the Floridian legal community.
 It is likely that there will also be an opportunity to visit the District and Federal Courts in Orlando or Tampa, Florida.
-The Silk is expected to host a small drinks reception.

 The written applications will be assessed by a panel and those selected will be notified by email.
 Following a review of the selection process, all applicants will be considered having regard to the following criteria: -

 - Experience (commensurate with call).
 Applicants should practice in any area of civil law (ie any area of law other than criminal law) and have recent advocacy experience in the Courts of England and Wales (or equivalent Tribunals, depending on area of practice).
 Diversity of experience is to be welcomed.

 - Ability.
 Applicants will possess excellent written and oral advocacy skills.